20 Best and Worst Foods for Headaches

 Kick pain to the curb with these healthy noms that fight and prevent headaches.

 Made up of 97 percent water, the mighty cucumber is another vegetable that can help you stay hydrated and headache-free.
 Slice some up and enjoy it with hummus or combine the veggie with some tomatoes, red onion, olive oil, red wine vinegar, oregano, and black pepper for a simple summer salad.
-For more summer salad recipes you're sure to love, check out these 30 Salad Recipes for Weight Loss.
+For more summer salad recipes you’re sure to love, check out these salad recipes for weight loss.

 Fortified Whole Grain Cereal

 According to the U.S. National Library of Medicine, consuming adequate amounts of riboflavin (AKA vitamin B2) can help keep migraines at bay.
-Thankfully most cereals are fortified with the nutrient, so it's super easy to sneak it into your daily diet.
+Thankfully most cereals are fortified with the nutrient, so it’s super easy to sneak it into your daily diet.
 Wheaties, Fiber One, and All Bran are all Eat This-approved and overflowing with the soothing nutrient.
 Curious which cereals to steer clear of?
-Check out our special report, The 28 Worst Breakfast Cereals—Ranked!
+Check out our special report about the unhealthiest breakfast cereals!

 If your headaches tend to sideline you for hours, you might want to consider noshing on some spicy bites to speed up the recovery process—if the pain is stemming from congestion, at least.
-If a headache is due to sinus congestion, spicy foods may help to decrease the pressure and open the airways, which helps decrease the pain, explains registered dietitian Erin Palinski.
+If a headache is due to sinus congestion, spicy foods may help to decrease the pressure and open the airways, which helps decrease the pain, explains registered dietitian Erin Palinski-Wade, RD, CDE, LDN, CPT.
 Interested in giving it a go?
-Add some hot salsa or chili peppers to an omelet or homemade burrito bowl, or give one of these 20 Hurts-So-Good Ways to Eat Hot Sauce a try.
+Add some hot salsa or chili peppers to an omelet or homemade burrito bowl, or give one of these creative ways to eat hot sauce a try.